 The first set of experimental manipulation involves the framing of the belief elicitation.
 In three treatment arms, we tell subjects that they will actively play the moral wiggle-room game, while in the remaining three treatments, we surprise the subjects by asking them to play the game after eliciting their beliefs about how other subjects had behaved in the game.
-Subjects are incentivized for accuracy, earning a greater bonus if their answer is closer to true reveal rate.
+Subjects are incentivized for accuracy, earning a bonus if their answer is more accurate than the majority of the other predictions.